top of page

 NOVICE PROGRAMME

 The successful SURC novice program consists of up to 20 men and 20 women, completely new to rowing.
 Selection takes place at the beginning of the year, via trials based around core, strength and initial rowing machine tests.
-Captains will be looking for traits such as adaptability, resilience and determination when trialling, with preference towards those who appear ready to take on the unique technical and physical challenges that rowing presents.
+Captains will be looking for traits such as adaptability, resilience and determination to learn when trialling, with preference towards those who appear ready to take on the unique technical and physical challenges that rowing presents.
 This programme is ideally suited to those who want to push their limits, and will get out of it what they put in.

 Once selected, the squads will immediately be introduced to the fundamentals of rowing on the water, with training focussing on the technical aspects of the sport.
 Supplementing this, the squad will be immersed into SURC with club-wide land training such as strength and conditioning, ergs and mobility/core.
 It is important for the squad to reach the base level of fitness required for the sport early on, with up to 8 sessions a week, on and off the water.
 This training also creates strong bonds as a squad very early on.